 Our visit took place coincidently at the same time as the Perseid meteor shower, a unique opportunity to enjoy the night skies of Bryce in all its glory.

-There is only one hotel, two conventional campgrounds and twelve backcountry campgrounds in Bryce Canyon National Park:
+As we told you in our accommodation guide to Bryce Canyon, there is only one hotel, two conventional campgrounds and twelve backcountry campgrounds in Bryce Canyon National Park:

 - Bryce Canyon Lodge: This is the only hotel in Bryce Canyon National Park, so it is recommended to book it approximately one year in advance.
 It offers 114 rooms, but being just one step away from Bryce Amphitheater means it is always full in high season and almost impossible to book if you do not plan your trip well in advance.